-- 1) The Department may compile designated riverbank widths for flowing water body segments and maintain this information on file.
-Such designations shall be based upon currently available maps, aerial photographs, observations, and past determinations by the Department.
 All applicants may consult with the Department regarding the availability of designated riverbank widths along any flowing bodies of water segments in the project area.
-If a riverbank width has been determined by the Department, this designation can be used to preclude the need for the applicant to undertake field measurements or observations. - 2) When designated riverbank widths are not available, the identification and assignment of a riverbank width shall, if the width is not obvious, be conducted using the following method: - (a) The width of the flowing body of water shall be measured along the channel's length at a minimum of five (5) locations upstream and at a minimum of five (5) locations downstream from a measured midpoint within the project area or area of concern. - (i) The measurements shall be taken at the midpoint, and at approximately equal intervals along the channel's length with the minimum distance between intervals not less than twenty feet (20') and the maximum distance between intervals not exceeding fifty feet (50'). - (ii) The midpoint of the measurements shall be near the midpoint of the project area or area of concern. - (iii) The measurements shall be taken between the edges of the flowing body of water or channel as delineated according to paragraph C(1) above. - (iv) All measurements shall be taken at locations that are representative of the water body segment, must be documented as to the locations, and must be able to be reproduced.
-Measurements taken at any human-induced restrictions which are less than the natural conditions or within sections of the flowing body of water subject to unauthorized alterations are not applicable or acceptable. - (b) The arithmetic average or mean of the channel width measurements shall serve as the average channel width for the purposes of assigning riverbank.
+If a riverbank width has been determined by the Department, this designation can be used to preclude the need for the applicant to undertake field measurements or observations.

+- When designated riverbank widths are not available, the identification and assignment of a riverbank width shall, if the width is not obvious, be conducted using the following method: - a.
+The width of the flowing body of water shall be measured along the channel's length at a minimum of five (5) locations upstream and at a minimum of five (5) locations downstream from a measured midpoint within the project area or area of concern. - (1) The measurements shall be taken at the midpoint, and at approximately equal intervals along the channel's length with the minimum distance between intervals not less than twenty feet (20') and the maximum distance between intervals not exceeding fifty feet (50'). - (2) The midpoint of the measurements shall be near the midpoint of the project area or area of concern. - (3) The measurements shall be taken between the edges of the flowing body of water or channel as delineated according to § 1.18(C)(1)(a) of this Part. - (4) All measurements shall be taken at locations that are representative of the water body segment, must be documented as to the locations, and must be able to be reproduced.
+Measurements taken at any human-induced restrictions which are less than the natural conditions or within sections of the flowing body of water subject to unauthorized alterations are not applicable or acceptable. - b.
+The arithmetic average or mean of the channel width measurements shall serve as the average channel width for the purposes of assigning riverbank.
 The mean shall be calculated using the formula: